Chapter 14. Properties

 hsqldb.method_class_namesnoneallowed Java classes

-This property needs to be set with the names (including wildcards) of Java classes that can be used for routines based on Java static methods.
+This property needs to be set with the names (including wildcards) of Java classes that are allowed to be used for routines based on Java static methods.
 See the SQL Invoked Routines chapter.